zxue/deploy-private-azure-openshift-cluster/README.md

-# Deploy a Private Openshift in Azure
+# Deploy a Private Azure Openshift (ARO)

-This document describes the steps involved to deployment a private OpenShift cluster using the managed service in Azure with an existing virtual network and custom DNS.
+This document describes the steps involved to deploy a private Azure OpenShift (ARO), the managed service in Azure, to an existing virtual network using a custom DNS server.
 The deployment option is more secure and more closely aligned with the typical production environments as compared to the deployment for a public OpenShift cluster.
 However, it also brings more complexity before, during and post deployment.

 The purpose of the document is to provide step by step instructions for the deployment in one place, with references to official documentation.